Serious Dating Advice

 Does he love you by writing emails, love letters or poetry?
 Does he teach you things?
 He may be a VAK (enjoys reading, writing and teaching).
 Does he love you by drawing pictures, taking photos or creating works of art?
-He may be a VKA (visually oriented and artistically creative.
-He may be a slow speaker).
+He may be a VKA (visually oriented and artistically creative).

 Does he love you by talking, telling stories or giving you compliments?
 Does he have a beautiful or resonant voice?
 He may be auditory first (AVK or AKV).
 Does he love you by doing physical activities with you?
 Is he athletic or interested in building things?
 He may be kinesthetic first (KAV or KVA).

 Writing a Dating Profile

 When I decided to try online dating again in 2018, I read more than 1400 men's profiles on Match.com, and I rewrote my own profile dozens of times in an attempt to make it as clear and accurate as possible.
-Here are some things I learned from my experience:
+Here are some things I learned from this experience:

 State your intentions at the beginning.
 Out of the 1400 profiles I read, only about a dozen made their intentions clear.
 Are you ultimately looking for marriage or a long-term relationship?
 Don't be afraid to say so.
 Otherwise, you could end up with someone who doesn't want it.
 That hurts later on.

 If you are looking for a short-term fling, then admit it!
 There are plenty of people looking for the same thing.
-Why waste time flirting with people who are looking for a committed relationship?
+Why waste time flirting with people who want something different?